floresbakker/OntoArchimate/README.md

   </folder>
 </archimate:model>
 ```
-This graphic is rendered in a browser as follows:
+This graphic is rendered in Archie as follows:

 ![An example of an Archimate-document](/Examples/ArchimateExample.JPG)